WWE Rumors: New Tweet Sparks Speculation That The Young Bucks Might Be Open To Joining WWE

 — Wrestling News (@1WrestlingNews) May 23, 2018

-As further noted by WrestlingNews.co, the Young Bucks are mainly hesitant to join the WWE, due to the massive success they have achieved in the independent wresting scene, though there might be several other reasons why they choose to stay away from the bigger paychecks and wider exposure they could get as WWE talents.
-Furthermore, fan opinions on a potential move to WWE have been divided, with some saying that it would be a dream scenario, and others contending that WWE wouldn’t know how to book the team properly, and might hinder their potential by changing their characters.
+As further noted by WrestlingNews.co, the Young Bucks are mainly hesitant to join the WWE due to the massive success they have achieved in the independent wrestling scene, though there might be several other reasons why they choose to stay away from the bigger paychecks and wider exposure they could get as WWE talents.
+Furthermore, fan opinions on a potential move to WWE have been divided, with some saying that it would be a dream scenario, and others contending that WWE wouldn’t know how to book the team properly and might hinder their potential by changing their characters.

 So far, fan reactions to Nick Jackson’s tweet that the Young Bucks might not have the door completely shut on the WWE have gravitated toward the latter school of thought.
 One fan said that the team may ultimately become “irrelevant and misused,” especially with the unusually large roster WWE currently has on both brands.
 Another fan empathically begged the Young Bucks not to join WWE, calling the company the “worst” in wrestling, and one that tends to ruin the careers of some of the top names from the independent scene.
 Likewise, WrestleZone opined that there’s no reason for Matt and Nick Jackson to join the WWE, as doing so would likely have them giving up the control they have over their characters, their schedule, and the merchandise they sell.